Selection Rules for Quasi-Bound States in the Continuum: Discussions and Applications

-One consequence of this is that in the $p31m$ $Hex_K$ lattice with point group $C_{3v}^d$, the $A_1$ and $B_1$ modes form a degenerate pair that together correspond to a spectral feature that is polarization insensitive (a similar behavior is seen in the $p3$ lattice where $V_K$ transforms as a partner of the $E$ irreducible representation).
+One consequence of this is that in the $p31m$ $Hex_K$ lattice with point group $C_{3v}^d$, the $A_1$ and $B_1$ modes form a degenerate pair that together correspond to a spectral feature that is polarization insensitive (a similar behavior is seen in the $p3$ lattice where $V_K$ transforms as a partner of the $E$ irreducible representation: the fourth entry in the $Hex_K$ lattice).
 This reveals another way to consider this degeneracy: the $A_1$ and $B_1$ modes are partners of the $E$ irreducible representation of the $C_{3v}^d$ point group, defined about the $\kappa$ point in the real space lattice (as defined in the $Hex_\Gamma$ lattice in Fig. ~\ref{fig5}).
-Because the $\gamma$ point has the full symmetries of $C_{6v}$, describing the modes about the $\kappa$ point misses relevant symmetries; nevertheless, the ability to describe them in $C_{3v}^d$ as partners of the $E$ modes means their eigenfrequencies are identical.
+Because the $\gamma$ point has the full symmetries of $C_{6v}$, this description of the modes about the $\kappa$ point misses relevant symmetries; nevertheless, the ability to describe them in $C_{3v}^d$ as partners of the $E$ modes means their eigenfrequencies must be identical.
 Upon further symmetry degeneration (for instance, to $cmm$, or $cm$ in the $Hex_K$ lattice), the modes behave differently, splitting in both eigenfrequency and polarization dependence.
 This behavior is unique to the $Hex_K$ lattice in Figs.~\ref{fig9} and \ref{fig10} because it is the only lattice with more than two atoms per unit cell.
 Higher order lattices, such as those shown in Fig.~\ref{B1}, may exhibit similar behavior.